Teju63/vate-glow-final/README.md

 ## Auth is already set up.

-All convex authentication functions are already set up.
+All Convex authentication functions are already set up.
 The auth currently uses email OTP and anonymous users, but can support more.

 The email OTP configuration is defined in `src/convex/auth/emailOtp.ts`.
 DO NOT MODIFY THIS FILE.